KubeHelper/kubehelper/README.md

 ## Your support
-❗&nbsp; Attention, if you have a wonderful command that will be useful to the community and you want to share it.
+❗&nbsp; If you have a wonderful command that will be useful to the community and you want to share it.
 Please write a message in the discussions, or even better, add a message with a command and description in accordance with the KubeHelper format.
 You can see how should command looks like [here.](https://github.com/KubeHelper/kubehelper/wiki/Installation)

-Which new features would you add at first?
+❗&nbsp; Which new features would you add at first?
 Which new feature will make your daily work easier?
 I composed a [list of possible new features](https://github.com/KubeHelper/kubehelper/talks), I would appreciate for your opinions and votes.

 It is enough to leave a comment with priority in the form of numbers or your suggestion.
 Here is a corresponding [Issue]((https://github.com/KubeHelper/kubehelper/issues/new?labels=kind:Feature&amp;template=FEATURE_REQUEST.md)) for a new feature request.

-🚀 🚀 🚀&nbsp;⭐⭐⭐ &nbsp; **Thank you in advance for your support, repost, fork, star.** &nbsp; ⭐⭐⭐&nbsp;🚀🚀🚀
+🚀 🚀 🚀 &nbsp; ⭐⭐⭐ &nbsp; **Thank you in advance for your support, repost, fork, star.** &nbsp; ⭐⭐⭐ &nbsp; 🚀🚀🚀

 🔥 🔥 🔥 &nbsp; Happy using. &nbsp;🔥🔥🔥